opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 We can compute the N-grams of a field and match the input queries with it.

 For autocomplete, we only need the beginning N-grams of a search phrase.
-So, we use a specialized type of N-gram called edge N-gram.
+So, we use a special type of N-gram called edge N-gram.

 Edge n-gramming the word "quick" results in: